J-Hopf/ABM-Thesis/README.md

 6. Check folder names in *calc_exposure4_improved.py*
 7. Run *calc_exposure4_improved.py* -> output: exposure data + two plots

-To get more plots for specific agents:
+To get more plots for specific agents: <br>
 9. Check folder names in *calc_exposure4_improved_plot.py*
 10. Specify which agents of which iteration to plot
 11. Run *calc_exposure4_improved_plot.py* -> output: exemplary plot for two agents of an iteration